Baileys Brownie Cheesecake

 Why Do You Need to Wrap the Springform Pan in Foil?

-Wrapping the pan in foil helps prevents any water from leaking inside the springform pan.
-You definitely don’t want any water seeping in and making the brownie base (or graham cracker crust) soggy.
+Wrapping the pan in foil helps prevent any water from leaking inside the springform pan.
+You definitely don’t want water seeping in and making the brownie base (or graham cracker crust) soggy.

 Why Do You Use a Water Bath?

 A water bath is one of the methods bakers utilize to minimize the chances a cheesecake could crack.
 Although this cheesecake is covered with ganache which will hide any cracks, it’s still lovely to have a perfect cheesecake after it cools.

 The steam from the bain-marie helps the cheesecake cook and rise slowly and at an even temperature.
 This steady baking is key to preventing cracks.
 Plus the steamy environment makes for an ultra-creamy cheesecake.

 How Do You Store an Irish Cream Cheesecake?

 Make sure you store this cheesecake in the refrigerator.
 Keep it covered with plastic wrap in the pan until ready to serve.
 The plastic will prevent the cheesecake from absorbing any food odors from the fridge.

 Note that cheesecakes taste best when brought to room temperature at least an hour, but no more than 2 hours before serving.
 This allows the cheesecake to soften and become even creamier.

 Yes, this cheesecake freezes well, for up to 3 months.
 Do not add the ganache or the whipped cream garnish, and wrap well with plastic wrap, then aluminum foil.

 The day before you plan to serve it, let it defrost overnight in the refrigerator, top with ganache when defrosted, and garnish if you’d like.